Dear Esther: Development and release

 The voice of Dear Esther's narrator was performed by Nigel Carrington, whose script was extended for the remake.
 The game's music was composed by Pinchbeck's wife, Jessica Curry, a freelance music composer and co-director of The Chinese Room.
 In the remake's development, Curry overhauled and re-orchestrated the score to be fuller and longer, featuring more instruments and reaching nearly double the length of the original soundtrack.
-The music of the original game was released for free on 8 July 2008, shortly after the mod itself was released, and the remastered soundtrack was released on 14 February 2012, via Amazon.com, iTunes, and Bandcamp.
+The music of the original game was released for free in July 2008, shortly after the mod itself was released, and the remastered soundtrack was released on 14 February 2012.

+Ports for PlayStation 4 and Xbox One were released by Curve Digital's Secret Mode, a publishing label of Sumo Digital, in September 2016.
+In February 2017, an updated version based on the Unity engine, Dear Esther: Landmark Edition was released as a free update by Secret Mode.
+An iOS version was released in October 2019.

 Reception

 Initial release

-The original free-to-play release of Dear Esther was selected for the Animation Exhibition at the 2008 Prix Ars Electronica and made Mod DB's top 100 mods of 2008.
+The original free release of Dear Esther was selected for the Animation Exhibition at the 2008 Prix Ars Electronica and made Mod DB's top 100 mods of 2008.
 In 2009, the game won the award for Best World/Story at the IndieCade Independent Game awards.

 Reviewing the game for Honest Gamers in 2009, Lewis Denby praised the game's original tone, saying that the game "taps into an emotion that few games dare to approach: unhappiness" and stated that Curry's soundtrack created "an impressively ethereal atmosphere".
 Despite commendations for its premise and story, the original mod release received complaints of poor level design and numerous glitches or bugs in moving about the terrain.